xebialabs-community/xlr-jenkins2-plugin/README.md

 [xlr-jenkins2-plugin-downloads-image]: https://img.shields.io/github/downloads/xebialabs-community/xlr-jenkins2-plugin/total.svg

-# Usage #
+## Usage
-* Trigger: You can configure a trigger by first going to your template and selecting `Triggers`
+* Trigger: You can configure a trigger by first going to your template and selecting `Triggers`.
+You can use 2 trigger types:
+  * JobTrigger: Polls for a Jenkins Job to finish
+  * FolderTrigger: Polls for any Jenkins job(s) to finish underneath a Jenkins folder

   ![Jenkins Trigger](images/jenkins_trigger.png)

   When selected, you can provide the Jenkins details.
   ![Jenkins Trigger Details](images/jenkins_trigger_details.png)

 * Tiles
     * **Jenkins Job Summary Tile:**
     This tile can be used to pull a summary of all runs of a jenkins job